-- At a weight of 194 pounds, the Predator 9000 places in the expected weight range of the generators in the 6500-7500 rated wattage range.
-Regarding dry weight, one of the champions in the same power range is the Lifan LF7250, with a dry weight of only 140 lbs.
+- Since the generator weighs in at a dry weight of 194 lbs, the Predator 9000 belongs in the expected weight range for devices which can produce between 6500 and 7500 rated watts.
+Regarding dry weight, one of the champions in the same power range is the Sportsman GEN85KIDF, with a dry weight of only 133 lbs.

 The bottom line

 - On the noisy side (76 dBA)